-Since September 2021, Irene Kilanioti has been working as Teaching Laboratory Staff in NTUA, Division of Communication, Electronic and Information Engineering of ECE.
+Since September 2021, Irene Kilanioti has been working as Teaching Laboratory Staff at NTUA, Division of Communication, Electronic and Information Engineering of ECE.

 She has worked as an informatics teacher in Greece and Germany.
 She has also served from other seconded positions (National School of Public Administration, Information Society Office of the Greek Ministry of Education), as a software engineer in a telecommunications company (Vodafone, Enterprise Systems Development Department) and a teaching assistant in tertiary education (Design and Use of Database Systems, Professor Y. Ioannidis, NKUA, Information-theoretic Data Mining, Professor Dr. C. Böhm, LMU).

-She has 11 publications in peer-reviewed conferences, journals and books.
+She has publications in peer-reviewed conferences, journals and books.
+With her work entitled “An efficient storage scheme for Sustainable Development Goals data over distributed knowledge graph stores” she received the best paper award in the 13th IEEE International Conference on Knowledge Graph 2022, that was held on 30 November – 1 December, 2022 in Orlando, FL, USA.
 She has been vice-coordinator for the use case “Delivering Social Multimedia Content with Scalability”, WG1, and trainer for the EU cost action cHiPSet High-Performance Modeling and Simulation for Big Data Applications (2017-2019).
 She is an Editor for the journal Frontiers in Digital Education.

-She holds a translator diploma (Institute of Linguists, London) and obtained the licensure (Lehramt) for german high schools (Gymnasien) having completed two-year studies in Friedrich-Alexander-Universität (Erlangen) and having passed the german state examination.
-She speaks English and German fluently.
+She holds a translator diploma (Institute of Linguists, London) and has completed two-year studies at Friedrich-Alexander-Universität (Erlangen) for the licensure (Lehramt) for teaching informatics at german high schools (Gymnasien).
+She speaks English and German fluently (teaching license for both languages).
 She is a member of the Cyprus Scientific and Technical Chamber.

 - Social networks analysis,